Gabriel-Moraes/number-guessing-game/README.md

 # number-guessing-game
 Number Guessing Game C++ Study

+To compile the code, you have to type on your terminal:
+- ```g++ main.cpp -o main```

+Then, to run the game, type:
+- ```./main```

-This project implements the problem suggestion on this link: https://github.com/kamranahmedse/developer-roadmap/blob/master/src/data/projects/number-guessing-game.md
+This project implements the problem suggestion on this link: https://roadmap.sh/projects/number-guessing-game